ansible-collections/ibm_zos_core/docs/source/modules/zos_user.rst

     Specify 1 to 8 characters.

-    To remove this field from the profile, set :emphasis:`cmd\_system=""`.
+    To remove this field from the profile, set *cmd_system=""*.

-    This option is mutually exclusive with :emphasis:`operator.delete`.
+    This option is mutually exclusive with *operator.delete*.

     | **required**: False
     | **type**: str